-For example, OARS Operations Manager, Tyler Wendt, says that at a company communications level, OARS tries to avoid the use of the term “boatmen” because it falls short of an inclusive ideal when describing the talented women and men who lead our trips.
+For example, OARS President, Tyler Wendt, says that at a company communications level, OARS tries to avoid the use of the terms “boatmen/boatman” because it falls short of an inclusive ideal when describing the talented women and men who lead our trips.

 But I wanted to find out what some of my colleagues thought.
 When I asked several of OARS’ female river guides about the term “boatman,” and what they preferred to be called, many were almost ambivalent regarding the term while a few guides felt strongly against the gendered terminology.
 It was as if I had asked what time we’d be in camp – the responses were a bit evasive, highly humorous, and had underlying poignancy.

 “It is not a gender-specific term to me, even if originally it was only men who rowed boats,” shared one longtime Grand Canyon dory guide and trip leader.
 “I don’t take offense at being referred to as a boatman.”

 “A long time ago, one of the old timers complimented me by writing in a card that I was a “boatman’s boatman,” she continued.
 “It had nothing to do with being a woman or a man, it meant that I had respect as someone who could guide a boat well and work well with my fellow crew members.”